 Moreover, this technology is versatile, it adapts to various textures of suncare products (spray, milk, cream or fluid).

 *The SPF or Sun Protection Factor is a measure of the effectiveness of sun protection against the short-term effects of UVB (sunburn).
-It also indicates the duration of protection when exposed to the sun.
-As a result, the higher the SPF, the more effective and longer lasting the protection.
 This index is measured in a laboratory using standard tests.

 Which products do we use it in?